lucaferranti/ForwardModeAD/docs/source/tutorial.rst

     7.0
     8.0 3.0

-Similarly to the previous example, there is also a ``gradient`` function.
+Similarly to the previous example, ``gradient`` can also take a function as input.
 In this case, you will need to first specify the domain as a type alias.
 If your function has :math:`n` variables, then this can be achieved with the line

 .. code-block:: chapel